Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 He violently shook his head instantaneously, "No no, I-I don't care about that!
 I'm just trying (to say){{footnote: The one in bracket, Mio had cut him off while his voice dampened...}}..."

 Feeling distraught and cutting him off, "I'd just like it... to be used a little longer."
 Holding the flute up to her chest, "To make up for the time Miyabi lost..."
-Then, she turned her look from the flute to his eyes, "You'll still be around after me."
+Then, she turned her look from the flute to look into his eyes, "You'll still be around after me."

 "Mio..."
 He contemplated for a moment, "I get it. _All right.
 It's a trade._" With uplifting tone, he shared while taking out his flute, "You should know, mine's seen better days too."

 "Don't worry, I don't really mind either."

-Both person held out both hands, the sun witnessing; he took hers with his right hand, she received it with both.
+Both held out their flutes with both hands, the sun witnessing; he took hers with his right hand, she received it with both.
 She put Noah's flute close to her heart as she embraced, and he examined hers.

-Some time later, he spoke, "Thank you.
+"Thank you.
 For the chat.
 I'm kind of surprised."

 "Surprised?"